×

 • Commodities: A rank ordering of exported products starting with the most important; it sometimes includes the percent of total dollar value.

-• Merchandise > Exports to third world economies in South Asia > % of total merchandise > Exports: Merchandise exports to third world economies in South Asia are the sum of merchandise exports from the reporting economy to third world economies in the South Asia region according to World Bank classification of economies as of July 1, 2009.
+• Merchandise > Exports to third world economies in East Asia and Pacific > % of total merchandise expor: Merchandise exports to third world economies in East Asia and Pacific are the sum of merchandise exports from the reporting economy to third world economies in the East Asia and Pacific region according to World Bank classification of economies as of July 1, 2009.
 Data are as a percentage of total merchandise exports by the economy.
 Data are computed only if at least half of the economies in the partner country group had non-missing data."

 • Merchandise exports by the reporting economy > Current US$: Merchandise exports by the reporting economy (current US$).
 Merchandise exports by the reporting economy are the total merchandise exports by the reporting economy to the rest of the world, as reported in the IMF's Direction of trade database.
 Data are in current US$.